-- 1. Turn off the computer and any external devices, and disconnect the power cord from the power outlet. - Disconnect the keyboard, monitor, and any other external equipment connected to the computer. - ▲ WARNING!
-To reduce the risk of personal injury from electrical shock and/or hot surfaces, be sure to disconnect the power cord from the wall outlet, and allow the internal system components to cool before touching. - CAUTION: When the computer is plugged in, the power supply always has voltage applied to the system board even when the unit is turned off.
-Failure to disconnect the power cord can result in damage to the system.
+- 1. Turn off the computer and any external devices, and disconnect the power cord from the power outlet. - 2.
+Disconnect the keyboard, monitor, and any other external equipment connected to the computer. - ▲ WARNING!
+To reduce the risk of personal injury from electrical shock and/or hot surfaces, be sure to disconnect the power cord from the wall outlet, and allow the internal system components to cool before touching.